-The mission of the Physician Assistant Program at Heritage is to increase access to healthcare, particularly in small, rural, and underserved areas, by educating future Physician Assistants who will provide high quality medical care in a compassionate and competent manner.
+The mission of the program is to increase access to healthcare, particularly in small, rural, and underserved areas, by educating future Physician Assistants who will provide high quality medical care in a compassionate and competent manner.

-In addition to the goals of Heritage University, the Physician Assistant Program has these goals:
+In addition to the goals of Heritage University, the Physician Assistant Educational Program goals are to:

-- To actively recruit qualified candidates from diverse cultural backgrounds.
+- Actively recruit qualified candidates from diverse cultural backgrounds.

-- To foster intercollegiate relationships to ensure applicants receive the prerequisite education and experience to become successful students.
+- Foster intercollegiate relationships to ensure applicants receive the prerequisite education and experience to become successful students.

-- To provide a broad based medical education with an emphasis on primary care, which will allow graduates to thrive in a dynamic health care environment.
+- Provide a broad based interprofessional education with an emphasis on primary care, allowing graduates to thrive in a dynamic health care environment.

-- To equip physician assistant students with the knowledge, skills, and attitudes that are essential elements of professional practice and instill a desire for life-long learning.
+- Equip physician assistant students with the knowledge, skills, and attitudes that are essential elements of professional practice and instill a desire for life-long learning.

-- To provide opportunities for, and encourage involvement in, interprofessional education, community professional activities, and organization that advance the PA profession.
+- Provide opportunities for, and encourage involvement in, interprofessional education, community professional activities, and organizations that advance the PA profession.